Walk -Thru Safari

 Red River Hog

-Our Walk-Thru Safari is like that of a zoo setting, which features our new rare white alligator exhibit!
 The white color makes this animal rare in the wild.
-The lack of color is cause by a genetic or congential condition that interferes with the ability to produce pigments, called "albinism".
+The lack of color is caused by a genetic or congential condition that interferes with the ability to produce pigments, called "albinism".
 Animals not available October - April due to cold weather.